 While there is no single right model (or trigger point) for hiring an experienced marketing leader, the guidelines below summarize some of the key metrics that serve as thresholds for making this investment.
 These guidelines are especially important when your venture relies on a sales and/or channel effort to go to market.

 The CEOs of an increasing number of growth ventures are choosing to work—for a time—with a fractional (part-time) marketing chief, especially when they want the benefit of experienced leadership but cannot justify the cost of a full-time executive.

 A fractional marketing leader can quickly and cost effectively:

 “Working with Chief Outsiders is like having your own in-house marketing experts.
 The work was high quality.
-Todd is a social media monster and Mauricio a product marketing and positioning guru.
+One CMO is a social media monster and the other a product marketing and positioning guru.
 Both are exceptional marketing professionals!”

 “Chief Outsiders empowered our team to sharpen its focus and gain clarity on our growth model.
 The insights and strategy developed enable A2B Tracking to realize its mission.
 As the founder of the company, that’s everything to me.”

 “You either lean on the shoulders of others that have been there before, or you try it yourself through trial and error.
 We were moving at such a fast pace that we didn’t have time to do that.
 Working with Chief Outsiders made my job a whole lot easier.”

 You now know a rational sequence and the what, when and who of building your marketing organization as your business expands.
 A skilled and focused marketing team will enable scalable growth, helping you achieve your objectives faster.

 With the essential questions answered, it’s time to get started.
 In the previous post, I presented a Marketing Organizational Roadmap for B2B Venture CEOs.
 I encourage you to discuss the roadmap with your leadership team, determine where your organization falls, and plan your next steps.